chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 These are the reasons.
 Each wil be covered more in-depth following this:

 - PureScript is not _currently_ trying to be the next "mainstream language".
+- Only core contributors have write/deployment privileges to PureScript websites
 - Core contributors are spread thin
 - Breaking changes outdate documentation and kill documenters' motivation
 - There is no roadmap that coordinates efforts